top of page

 COONTIE HATCHEE AND COOLEY’S LANDING CAN ALSO FREQUENTLY TESTS HIGHER THAN NORMAL TOO?

-THE HIMMARSHEE AND THE LAS OLAS ISLES OFF OF THE WATERKEEPER TESTING PROGRAM -
+AND SHARES THEIR INFORMATION WITH THE WATERKEEPER TESTING PROGRAM -

 THAT'S WHY YOU WILL SEE INFREQUENT TEST RESULTS IN THOSE AREAS--